cambridge-cares/TheWorldAvatar/Agents/NTUPVLibAgent/README.md

 #### dataIRIs properties
 This property file is used to determine whether there are IRIs already created for the instantiation of DC and AC Power in the knowledge graph.
-This property file can be left unchanged where the agent will then create IRIs for the keys indicated in the file.
+This property file can be left unchanged where the agent will then create IRIs for the keys indicated in the file (this is the default approach for the NTU test case).
 More information can be found in the property file `dataIRIs.properties` in the `resources` folder.

 #### Time-series client properties
+For deployment in stack, the endpoints must be configured in `PVLibAgent/stack_utils/stack_configs.py`

-The time-series client property file needs to contain all credentials and endpoints to access the SPARQL endpoint of the knowledge graph and the Postgres database.
+Otherwise, the time-series client property file needs to contain all credentials and endpoints to access the SPARQL endpoint of the knowledge graph and the Postgres database.
 It should contain the following keys:
 - `db.query.url` the [JDBC URL](https://www.postgresql.org/docs/7.4/jdbc-use.html) for the Postgres database to query from
 - `db.query.user` the username to access the Postgres database to query from
 - `db.query.password` the password to access the Postgres database to query from